maggiezimon/PyGeM/README.md

 ```
 conda install -c conda-forge cudnn
 ```
-Even though the commands above are supposed to set-up CUDA tools for us, you still need load this (don’t ask why!)
+Even though the commands above are supposed to set-up CUDA tools for us, you still might need to load this (don’t ask why!)
 ```
 module load cuda/11.2
 ```